Summary

 Microsoft Enterprise Enrollment (Indirect and Direct)

-Microsoft Enterprise Enrollment is the most common type of Enrollment in the Enterprise Agreement program.
-You would typically acquire enterprise-wide licenses like Microsoft 365, Microsoft Windows, Microsoft Office, and Client Access Licenses through an Enterprise Enrollment.
+Microsoft Enterprise Enrollment is the most common part of the Enterprise Agreement, through which you would typically acquire enterprise-wide licences like Microsoft 365.

 The Microsoft Enterprise Enrollment (Indirect and Direct) document outlines the lowest-level terms and conditions for managing and governing the Enterprise Agreement.